ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C11_Structural_Typing.md

 Here, `Container[T]` is a generic `Protocol` with a single type variable `T`.
 It specifies one method `get_item` that returns an object of type `T`.
-Now we can implement this protocol for different types by providing concrete type parameters.
+We implement this protocol by providing a concrete type parameter for `T`.
-For instance, a container of strings and a container of integers:
+For instance, a container of `str` and a container of `int`:

 ```python
 # container_types.py

 class StringContainer:
     def __init__(self, value: str):
         self.value = value